edbennett/lava-hardware-software-lectures/decks/best-performance/slides.md

 (and 8 CPUs per task).
 Once that is done,
+we can pick the fastest option,
+[click]
-we can pick the fastest option, and test the strong scaling to multiple nodes, similarly to the pure MPI case.
+and then test the strong scaling to multiple nodes, similarly to the pure MPI case.

 -